 Your page should look similar to what is shown below.

-While Business Analyst content is directly accessible through projects and its Project Manager feature, the content is also available as Items within ArcGIS Online or Portal for ArcGIS.
+While Business Analyst content is directly accessible through projects and its Project Manager feature, the content is also available as Items within ArcGIS Online or ArcGIS Enterprise.
 Learn more about Items here: http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm

 Learn more about the ArcGIS geoinformation model here: https://doc.arcgis.com/en/arcgis-online/share-maps/item-details.htm